Skip to content

 switch (event) {

-case "collection.object.created":
+case "content.created":

-// Handle new object
+// Handle new content item

 break;

-case "collection.object.updated":
+case "content.updated":

 // Handle update